Also known as: l-sit kicks, single leg l-sit, hanging l-sit kicks, single-leg l-sit kicks

 What is One leg L-sit kicks?

-One leg L-sit kicks are an easy hanging calisthenics exercise where you hold an L-sit and kick one leg forward at a time.
-It primarily targets the core and hip flexors while improving stability, control, and hanging strength.
-Suitable for beginners progressing toward full L-sits.
+One leg L-sit kicks are a hanging core exercise where you hold an L-sit and alternately kick one leg forward while the other stays extended.
+It targets the core and hip flexors, builds stability and control, and is rated easy for beginners.

 How to Do One leg L-sit kicks

-1. Grip the bar: Hang from a pull-up bar with a shoulder-width grip, shoulders engaged and scapula slightly depressed to protect the shoulders and prepare for the L hold.
+1. Grip the bar: Hang from a secure bar with a shoulder-width grip, shoulders packed down.
+Keep arms straight and feet together before lifting into the L-sit.

 Muscle Groups